Digital Marketing AI and Us: With Real Results

 Answer:

-Digital marketing AI uses machine learning and generative models to automate content creation, optimize ads, and personalize customer experiences—resulting in faster campaigns and better ROI.
+Digital marketing AI uses machine learning and generative models to automate content creation, optimize ads, and personalize customer experiences — resulting in faster campaigns, lower cost per acquisition, and measurable ROI at small-business scale.

 • Key benefits: automation, personalization, predictive analytics, and scale.